canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 ## Update the dependencies

-In your project's Python requirements, replace the canonical-sphinx package with Ulwazi and its dependencies.
+In your project's Python requirements, replace the Canonical Sphinx package with Ulwazi and its dependencies.
 The minimum set is:

 ```{code-block} text
 :caption: requirements.txt